 Additionally, if you have ebooks or a whitepaper, break down their sections into multiple podcast episodes.
 Use this as a chance to dive deep into each topic and provide listeners with detailed, easily digestible content over several episodes.

 You can also use this to increase your social media engagement KPI.
 Pull out short, impactful quotes or clips from your podcast and share them on social media to drive more traffic to the full episode.
+You can prepare social media reports to track performance and optimize future content.

 D. Prepare Relevant Questions For Guests